New Zealand Certificate in Animal Care (Level 3) (Companion Animals)

 The tuition fees shown above are approximate only.
 There may be a slight fee increase per year once Tertiary Education Commission (TEC) rules and guidelines are applied.
 These fees also don’t include additional costs or living costs.

-Domestic full-time students can apply for a student loan through Studylink.
-Some support may be available for domestic part-time students.
 Apply at the same time as you apply for your course (you can withdraw your application anytime).

 Application

-Applying online and choosing your focus
+Applying online

 When you click the blue apply button on the page, you'll be taken to our online application form.